Scan-o-Matic/scanomatic/README.md

 Please refer to the [Wiki](https://github.com/local-minimum/scanomatic/wiki) for instructions on use, installation and so on.

+We have a newsletter that informs about important changes and updates to Scan-o-matic, you can sign up [here](http://cmb.us13.list-manage1.com/subscribe?u=a6a16e48af209606d0f418c95&id=2ebf1ce16f).

 If you are considering setting up Scan-o-matic at your lab, we would be very happy and would love to hear from you.

+Gothenburg University is currently buying further development and service from private company Molflow.
+Expect to hear more about this soon.

-But, before you decide on this, the Faculty of Science at University of Gothenburg has included Scan-o-matic among its high-throughput phenomics infrastructure and it is our expressed interest that external researchers come to us.
+Before you decide on this, the Faculty of Science at University of Gothenburg has included Scan-o-matic among its high-throughput phenomics infrastructure and it is our expressed interest that external researchers come to us.
 If you are interested there's some more information and contact information here: [The center for large scale cell based screeening](http://cmb.gu.se/english/research/microbiology/center-for-large-scale-cell-based-screening).
-It is yet to become listed on the page, but don't worry, it will be part of the list.
+It is yet to become listed on the page, but don't worry, it is part of the list.

 ## Current focus